groupon/codeburner/README.md

 rake db:setup
 ```

+### Configuration
+You'll probably want to configure a few things before you start anything up.
+Notably [config/database.yml](config/database.yml) and [config/app.yml](config/app.yml).

+#### Database
+Database configuration is in [config/database.yml](config/database.yml).
+The defaults should be fine for development/test, you'll obviously want to configure staging and production as appropriate to your own environment.

+#### Redis
+Redis is configured in [config/application.rb](config/application.rb).
+The defaults should be fine for local development, but you'll probably want to tweak them for a prod/HA deployment.

+#### GitHub
+Github is configured in [config/app.yml](config/app.yml).
+For public github, you just need to set api_access_token to one that you generate from 'Account Settings/Personal access tokens' on GitHub.

+#### JIRA
+JIRA authentication is currently username/password, both of which can be configured in [config/app.yml](config/app.yml).
+You'll also need to minimally set the host (for api connections) and link_host (a base url for generating clickable links) here.

+#### Mail
+Mail for burn notifications is configured in [config/app.yml](config/app.yml).
+The 'link_host' variable is used when rendering notification e-mails as a base url for clickable links.

 ### App Server
 For development we recommend the standard WEBrick server with the spring gem for fast iteration: